 You wish for your house to be at a comfortable temperature so you set a thermostat to a desired temperature (setpoint).
 You then select the comfort mode, either heat or A/C. A temperature sensing device, normally a thermistor, is located within the thermostat.
-If the thermostat is set for heat and the setpoint is set for 69°, the furnace will be turned on to provide heat at, normally, 2° below the setpoint.
-In this case, it would turn on at 67°.
-When the temperature reaches 71°, 2° above setpoint, the furnace will turn off.
+If the thermostat is set for heat and the setpoint is set for 69!F, the furnace will be turned on to provide heat at, normally, 2!F below setpoint.
+In this case, it would turn on at 67!F. When the temperature reaches 71!F, 2!F above setpoint, the furnace will turn off.
 In the opposite example, if the thermostat is set for A/C (cooling), the thermostat will turn the A/C unit on/off opposite the heat setting.
-For instance, if the thermostat is set to cool at 76°, the A/C unit will turn on when the sensed temperature reaches 2° above the setpoint or 78°, and turn off when the temperature reaches 74°.
-This would be considered to be an ON-OFF controller.
+For instance, if the thermostat is set to cool at 76!F, the A/C unit will turn on when the sensed temperature reaches 2!F above setpoint or 78!F, and turn off when the temperature reaches 74!F. This would be considered to be an ON-OFF controller.
 The waveform below shows the action of the heating cycle.
 Note that there is a slight overshoot at the turn-off point, also a slight undershoot at the turn-on point.